marufromhell/ghscraper/README.md

 - -t, your PAT token(not required unless cloning 50+ repos or encountering errors)
 - -u, specifys github username
 - --exclude-non-github, ignores git name in commit logs.
-- --allow-forks, fork repos are auto removed, because they likely have no personal data
+- --allow-forks, fork repos are auto removed, because they likely have no personal data and give many false email scrapes
+- --email-scrape, finds all emails used on PERSONAL repos and sorts by frequency
 # grepr.sh
 args:
 - path, usually temp unless changed